-In this context, CSAV’s CEO Óscar Hasbún, tells us about the importance of rescuing the story of this vessel, not only for its previous operation within the Company’s fleet but also for the active role it played in the history of Chile.
+In an interview with local TV station ‘Canal 13 Cable’, CSAV’s CEO Óscar Hasbún, tells us about the importance of rescuing the story of this vessel, not only for its previous operation within the Company’s fleet but also for the active role it played in the history of Chile.

 - As one of the main companies supporting post-production and pre-premier activities for the documentary, what made you decide to take such an active role?